ArthurSonzogni/chromiumos-platform2/federated/README.md

 #### Register new client

-Add the new client to federated_metadata.cc::kClientMetadata in this repo.
+Add the new client to federated_metadata.cc::kClientMetadata in [this repo].
 The metadata is pretty simple, it only contains the unique client name, a retry_token which is usually an empty string, and a launch_stage.